-- 28. Many factors influence the decisions of migrants as to why, when, to where and how they want to migrate.
-The main push factors are poverty, violence, discrimination and poor governance.
-The main pull factors are official or unacknowledged labour needs and family reunification.
-Public discussion about these factors is, on the whole, extremely shallow, often constituting nothing more than scaremongering about "benefit scroungers" and migrants "stealing jobs". - 29.
-Rather than addressing the reasons behind migration, States often respond to increased migration movements by creating and progressively increasing barriers to mobility, with a focus on securitization, repression and deterrence policies.
-Their central objective has been to secure their borders by building fences, using violence to stop undocumented population movements across land and sea borders, using long-term detention as a deterrence tool and carrying out collective expulsions to countries of origin and transit, all of which are too often conducted without sufficient assessment of individual protection needs and adequate oversight.
-Moreover, States have moved their border management activities beyond their territorial borders, extending them to the high seas and third countries. - 30.
-Repressive policies and the lack of responses to push and pull factors of migration only serve to create the perfect conditions for underground labour markets and smuggling rings to flourish.
-States often do not address the reasons why individuals want or need to move from their countries of origin and why employers in destination countries seek to employ them, and yet they have created and progressively increased barriers to mobility.
-The so-called "migration crisis" is policy driven.
-Placing restrictions on mobility is part of the problem, not of the solution. - 31.
-The continued ineffectiveness and the paradoxes of border management and the lack of a coherent human rights-based framework for migration have been vividly and visibly exposed by the tragic deaths of migrants in transit, propelling the issue of the human rights of migrants into the spotlight.
+mobility, with a focus on securitization, repression and deterrence policies.
+Their central objective has been to secure their borders by building fences, using violence to stop undocumented population movements across land and sea borders, using long-term detention as a deterrence tool and carrying out collective expulsions to countries of origin and transit.
+Moreover, States have moved their border management activities beyond their territorial borders, extending them to the high seas and third countries.

+- 30. Repressive policies and the lack of responses to push and pull factors of migration only serve to create the perfect conditions for underground labour markets and smuggling rings to flourish.
+States often do not address the reasons why individuals want or need to move from their countries of origin and why employers in destination countries seek to employ them, yet they have created and progressively increased barriers to mobility.
+The so-called "migration crisis" is driven by policy.
+Placing restrictions on mobility is part of the problem, not part of the solution. - 31.
+The continued ineffectiveness and paradoxes of border management and the lack of a coherent human rights-based framework for migration have been vividly and visibly exposed by the tragic deaths of migrants in transit, propelling the issue of the human rights of migrants into the spotlight.
 Suffering is also experienced at all other stages of migration.
 The repression of undocumented migrants and the externalization of borders do little but increase the suffering of migrants and have the effect of entrenching smuggling rings and exploitative recruiters and employers.
 Migrants will continue to arrive.
 The only solution is to adopt well-managed migration policies that facilitate the mobility of migrants and provide States with the border control that they need.